 You can read more here:

-I always love to wrap up my first grade magnets unit with independent writing.
+I always love to wrap up my first grade states of matter unit with independent writing.

 I feel like this is the optimal way for students to show me what they have learned and also improve on their writing skills!